 This paper studies parties’ behavior on their less salient, secondary dimension in more detail by analyzing European regionalist parties.
 Despite their recent successes, our understanding of these actors is limited.
 Existing theories do not explain how a regionalist party develops an economic platform that falls outside of its autonomist agenda.
 As political authority is increasingly relocated to the subnational level, away from national governments, it is vital to analyze the ideological positions of the main political drivers behind this push for increased regional autonomy.
 I formulate the following hypotheses: (1) regionalist parties will initially avoid the economic left-right dimension, (2) their eventual positions will reflect the ideological complexion of their regions, but (3) they will be more ideologically flexible than those policy positions related to the center-periphery divide.
 I use both public opinion and expert-level data on voter and party positions to test these theoretical predictions.
 I find that the relative economic left-right position of the regional voter as compared to the nationwide electorate is an important determinant of regionalist parties’ economic positions.
 This study breaks new ground by evaluating the quality of democratic representation in a time when regional identity continues to inform the preferences of voters and parties alike, especially because regionalist parties will play a pivotal role in shaping the economic policies of the regions they represent.

 In my other research, I continue to challenge key assumptions and findings of the mainstream party competition literature.
 In a stand-alone paper entitled “Who’s at the Helm?,” I explore the main finding of a recent study which suggests that the internal balance of power between party leaders and activists might be the driving force behind whether a party responds to shifts in the mean national voter position or the mean party voter position, respectively.
 Extending a cross-sectional time series analysis of 55 parties in ten European democracies between 1977 and 2003, I test this finding by accounting for several additional party (system) characteristics that should undermine the underlying assumptions of the party organization literature.
 The results show that important qualifications are in order, because a party’s electoral performance and party system polarization affect the relationship between intra-party politics and party change.
-This paper has received a “revise and resubmit” from the Journal of Elections, Public Opinion, and Parties. (paper)
+This paper has recently been published in the Journal of Elections, Public Opinion, and Parties. (article)

 Since 2014, I have been a primary contributor to the Chapel Hill Expert Survey (CHES).
 This dataset collects and aggregates expert evaluations of political parties’ positions in more than thirty European democracies, and is one of the most widely used and cited datasets in the field of party politics.
 I am a co-author on the latest publication of this research group, entitled “Explaining the Salience of Anti-Elitism and Reducing Political Corruption for Political Parties in Europe with the 2014 Chapel Hill Expert Survey Data”, which was published in Research & Politics in 2017. (article)